-The application forms (along with Instruction documents and other supplemental materials) are available on the Maryland Spay and Neuter Grants Program webpage.
-Download the appropriate document and enter the information requested.
-Please be as concise as possible, but without sacrificing essential detail.
+Links to the applications (along with Instruction documents and other supplemental materials) are available on the Maryland Spay and Neuter Grants Program webpage.
+When completing the application(s), please be as concise as possible, but without sacrificing essential detail.
 Please check for spelling errors, math errors or inconsistencies, and missing information.
-Save your completed form on your computer as the Program does not have an online grants application database.
-Be sure to fill out the entire application form.
-All fields are mandatory.
-If an Applicant feels a field does not apply, the Applicant must indicate this by entering "N/A".
-Blank fields may be interpreted as incomplete.
+Be sure to fill out all required fields.
 Incomplete applications will not be eligible for review.

-In addition to the completed application form, Applicants for Capital Expense/Equipment Request must provide at least the following:
+In addition to the completed application form, Applicants must provide at least the following:

-- Tax Information: For non-government Applicants: a copy of most recent 990 Form (if required) or other appropriate tax form confirming tax exempt status and proof of registration with State of Maryland is required, as detailed in the Eligibility and Funding Criteria and Requirements section above. - Map(s) of the target area. - Price Quotes for budget items (excluding veterinary services and rabies vaccine) over \$500.00. - Business Plan.
+- Tax Information: For non-government Applicants: a copy of most recent 990 Form (if required) or other appropriate tax form confirming tax exempt status and proof of registration with State of Maryland is required, as detailed in the Eligibility and Funding Criteria and Requirements section above.

+- Map(s) of the target area.

+- Price Quotes for budget items (excluding veterinary services and rabies vaccine) over \$500.

+- Business Plan (Capital Grants only)

+- IRS W-9 Form